DBCobra/CobraVerifier/reproduce_results.md

 ### 1. <a name='bsl' /> Compare Cobra with baselines on various workloads

-This experiment runs Cobra verifier and four baselines ([BE19, MiniSAT, Z3, and MonoSAT](#build_bsl)) on the BlindW-RW bencharmk of various sizes (200-10,000 transactions).
+This experiment runs Cobra verifier and four baselines ([BE19, MiniSAT, Z3, and MonoSAT](#build_bsl)) on the BlindW-RW benchmark of various sizes (200-10,000 transactions).

 Follow [build and deploy baselines](#build_bsl) to setup the baselines.